 Your UMD Info

 Welcome to the University of Minnesota Duluth!
 To better get situated, below is a list of things that should be done upon your arrival (preferably before orientation).
-Stop by our office at 138 Kirby Plaza (located across from TCF Bank) with any questions.

 Your Student Account

 As a UMD student, your OneStop account provides access to many essential resources including university email, online class registration, and billing information.
 You need to initiate your account to access such resources.

 Initiate your OneStop account and opt into UMD Gmail with UMD’s Tech Center Help Desk, located at 165 Kirby Plaza.
 They are friendly and streamline the process.

 Your university email account is the official means of communication between UMD and you.
 Check your university Gmail account regularly for important information and messages.
 We recommend that you do not forward your email from this account as you may lose messages or attachments.

 Using Your UMD Email Account

 It is paramount to always put a subject title in any email you send.
 Be sure to also sign your name at the end of every message.
 You can even create a signature block with your name and contact information.
 Once created, your details will automatically be included in every sent message.
 Relevant information includes your name, address, phone number or even a slogan or favorite expression.

 UMD Information Technology & Systems Services provides additional details about your UMD Internet/Email Account.